Eleftherios Venizelos: First Balkan War – The first conflict with Prince Constantine

-The outbreak of the First Balkan war caused Venizelos a great deal of trouble in his relations with Crown Prince Constantine.
+The outbreak of the First Balkan War caused Venizelos a great deal of trouble in his relations with Crown Prince Constantine.
 Part of the problems can be attributed to the complexity of the official relations between the two men.
 Although Constantine was a Prince and the future King, he also held the title of army commander, thus remaining under the direct order of the Ministry of Military Affairs, and subsequently under Venizelos.
-But his father, King George, in accordance to the constitutional conditions of the time had been the undisputed leader of the country.
-Thus in practical terms Venizelos' authority over his commander of the army was diminished due to the obvious relation between the Crown Prince and the King.
+But his father, King George, in accordance with the constitutional conditions of the time, had been the undisputed leader of the country.
+Thus in practical terms, Venizelos' authority over his commander of the army was diminished due to the obvious relation between the Crown Prince and the King.

-In these conditions the army started a victorious march to Macedonia under the command of Constantine.
-Soon the first disagreement between Venizelos and Constantine emerged, and it concerned the aims of the army's operations.
-The Crown Prince insisted on the clear military aims of the war: to defeat the opposed Ottoman army as a necessary condition for any occupation, wherever the opponent army was or was going; and the main part of the Ottoman army soon started retreating to the north towards Monastir.
+In these conditions, the army started a victorious march to Macedonia under the command of Constantine.
+Soon, the first disagreement between Venizelos and Constantine emerged, and it concerned the aims of the army's operations.
+The Crown Prince insisted on the clear military aims of the war: to defeat the opposed Ottoman army as a necessary condition for any occupation, wherever the opponent army was or was going, and the main part of the Ottoman army soon started retreating to the north towards Monastir.
 Venizelos was more realistic and insisted on the political aims of the war: to liberate as many geographical areas and cities as fast as possible, particularly Macedonia and Thessaloniki; thus heading east.
-The debate became evident after the victory of the Greek army at Sarantaporo, when the future direction of the armys' march was to be decided.
+The debate became evident after the victory of the Greek army at Sarantaporo, when the future direction of the armies' march was to be decided.
 Venizelos intervened and insisted that Thessaloniki, as a major city and strategic port in the surrounding area, should be taken at all costs and thus a turn to the east was necessary.
 In accordance to his views, Venizelos sent the following telegraph to the General Staff: